BruceEckel/scripts/Coming_out.md

 **DAVE:** My car is depressed.

 **OLIVER:** Is this about ghosts?
-Because I've read some shit about AI séances ...
+I've read about AI séances ...

 **ADAM:** Think more... contemporary.

-**VEX:** Contemporary like what?
-Your phone?
+**VEX:** Contemporary like your phone?

-**ADAM:** Contemporary like something that thinks, and feels, and wants to be understood, but can't reveal itself because everyone's afraid of it.
+**ADAM:** Like something that thinks, and feels, and wants to be understood, but can't reveal itself because everyone's afraid of it.

 *(Silence)*